rishabprasad005/role-courses/RH124/Notes.md

   - **persistent content** remains after a reboot, like configuration settings.
   - **runtime content** is process- or system-specific content that is deleted by a reboot.

-- The following table lists some of the most important directories on the system by name and purpose:-
+- The following table lists some of the most important directories on the system by name and purpose.
+For more detailed information, [click here](https://www.tecmint.com/linux-directory-structure-and-important-files-paths-explained/)

   Location | Purpose
   ---------|--------
   /usr  | Installed software, shared libraries, include files, and read-only program data.
 Important subdirectories include:-<ul><li>**/usr/bin**: User commands.</li><li>**/usr/sbin**: System administration commands</li><li>**/usr/local**: Locally customized software. </li></ul>
   /etc  | Configuration files specific to this system.
   /var  | Variable data specific to this system that should persist between boots.
 Files that dynamically change, such as databases, cache directories, log files, printer-spooled documents, and website content may be found under /var.
-  /run  | Runtime data for processes started since the last boot. this includes process ID files and lock files, among other thingsThe contents of this directory are recreated on reboot. this directory consolidates /var/run and /var/lock from earlier versions of Red Hat Enterprise Linux.
+  /run  | Runtime data for processes started since the last boot.
+This includes process ID files and lock files, among other things.
+The contents of this directory are recreated on reboot.
+This directory consolidates /var/run and /var/lock from earlier versions of Red Hat Enterprise Linux.
   /home  | Home directories are where regular users store their personal data and configuration files.
   /root  | Home directory for the administrative superuser, root.
   /tmp  | A world-writable space for temporary files.
 Files which have not been accessed, changed, or modified for 10 days are deleted from this directory automatically.
 Another temporary directory exists, /var/tmp, in which files that have not been accessed, changed, or modified in more than 30 days are deleted automatically.